potoshk/potos-docs/docs/concepts/blockchain.md

 Consortium blockchains are also permissioned blockchains, but instead of being governed by a single entity, it’s a group of organizations responsible for its management.

 A good example of consortium blockchain is [FISCO-BCOS](https://github.com/FISCO-BCOS/FISCO-BCOS).
-FISCO BCOS has been created to serve as a trusted infrastructure for the digital economy.
+POTOS has been created to serve as a trusted infrastructure for the digital economy.

 - Public and Permissionless Blockchains